MikeG998/ds2/branding_pack_guide.md

   - Up to 8–10 total, to allow visual interest and hierarchy (never visually overwhelming)
   - All accents should be bold and used with intent, never randomly
   - Gradients permitted *only* for large-section backgrounds, never buttons or text
-  - Every page/block must "pop" visually with at least two accents or one pop colour
 - **Accessibility:**
   - All UI and body text must pass high contrast